-The SEC and the United States Attorney for the District of New Jersey are conducting investigations relating to the matters referenced above.
-The SEC has advised us that its inquiry should not be construed as an indication by the SEC or its staff that any violations of law have occurred.
-While our management has made all adjustments considered necessary as a result of the findings of the Investigations and the restatement of our financial statements for 1997, 1996 and 1995, and the first six months of 1998, we can provide no assurances that additional adjustments will not be necessary as a result of these government investigations.
+The SEC and the United States for the District of New Jersey are conducting investigations relating to accounting irregularities.
+The SEC staff has advised us that its inquiry should not be construed as an indication by the SEC or its staff that any violations of law have occurred.
+As a result of the findings from the investigations, we made all adjustments considered necessary which are reflected in our restated financial statements.
+Although we can provide no assurances that additional adjustments will not be necessary as a result of these government investigations, we do not expect that additional adjustments will be necessary.

-In connection with the Merger, certain officers and directors of HFS exchanged their shares of HFS common stock and options exercisable for HFS common stock for shares of the Company's Common Stock and options exercisable for the Company's Common Stock, respectively.
+In addition, in connection with the Merger, certain officers of HFS exchanged their shares of HFS common stock and options exercisable for HFS common stock for shares of the Company's Common Stock and options exercisable for the Company's Common Stock, respectively.
 As a result of the aforementioned accounting irregularities, such officers and directors have advised the Company that they believe they have claims against the Company in connection with such exchange.
-In addition, certain current and former officers and directors of the Company would consider themselves to be members of any class ultimately certified in the Federal Securities Actions now pending in which the Company is named as a defendant by virtue of their having been HFS stockholders at the time of the Merger.

-Other than with respect to the PRIDES class action litigation described below, we do not believe it is feasible to predict or determine the final outcome or resolution of these proceedings or to estimate the amounts or potential range of loss with respect to these proceedings and investigations.
+Other than with respect to the PRIDES class action litigation described below, we do not believe it is feasible to predict or determine the final outcome or resolution of these matters or to estimate the amounts or potential range of loss with respect to these proceedings and investigations.
 In addition, the timing of the final resolution of these proceedings and investigations is uncertain.
-The possible outcomes or resolutions of these proceedings and investigations could include judgments against us or settlements and could require substantial payments by us.
-Our management believes that adverse outcomes with respect to such proceedings and investigations could have a material adverse impact on our financial condition, results of operations and cash flows.
+The possible outcomes or resolutions of these proceedings and investigations could include judgments against us or settlements, and could require substantial payments by us.
+Our management believes that adverse outcomes with respect to such proceedings and investigations could have a material impact on our financial condition, results of operations and cash flows.